YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 #### Prototype and Instance Relationships

-`instanceof` return true if a Function(Constructor function) appears in its prototype chain.
+`instanceof` return true if a Function(Constructor function)'s prototype appears in its prototype chain.
-`isPrototypeOf` returns true if the prototype appears in the chain.
+`isPrototypeOf` returns true if the targeted object's prototype chain contains the current object that use this method.

 ```js
 console.log(instance instanceof Object); //true